Seasonal demand is predictable. Running out of stock at peak season isn't acceptable.

 - →Organizations where parts identification and field service support are high-cost activities

-Assess demand forecasting and dealer visibility gaps
+What to assess: demand forecasting and dealer visibility gaps

-Design the dealer operating model
+System model: the dealer operating model

-We define how seasonal forecasting, dealer self-service, territory inventory visibility, and parts identification will work inside your ERP before implementation begins.
+The system model explains how seasonal forecasting, dealer self-service, territory inventory visibility, and parts identification will work inside your ERP before implementation begins.
 Dealers, territory managers, and production all work from the same model.

-We manage implementation against the agreed model, validating forecast accuracy, dealer adoption, and parts identification performance before each phase goes live.
+The rollout guidance shows how to validate against the agreed model, validating forecast accuracy, dealer adoption, and parts identification performance before each phase goes live.

 Seasonal Demand Accuracy Review